 Scripps College is committed to the full participation of students with disabilities in all aspects of college life, including residential life.
 In accordance with Section 504 of the Rehabilitation Act and the American with Disabilities Act, Scripps College has established procedures to ensure that students with documented disabilities have equal access to housing resources and receive housing assignments that reasonably meet their needs as required by law.
 According to the American with Disabilities Act (ADA), a disability is defined as any mental or physical impairment that substantially limits the individual in a major life activity.

-The department of Academic Resources and Services (ARS) oversees Disability Support Services (DSS).
-ARS and DSS works closely with Residential Life staff to identify appropriate housing accommodations for all students with documented disabilities.
+The department of Academic Resources and Services (ARS) oversees all disability support services.
+ARS works closely with Residential Life staff to identify appropriate housing accommodations for all students with documented disabilities.
 Given that, it is important for students to inform us right away of any conditions and/or limitations that may impact their residential life experience.
 Please see information below regarding housing accommodation requests.

 New incoming students requesting housing accommodations (including emotional support animals)